Ethnic groups in the Philippines: Iwak

 The Iwak people (Oak, Iguat, Iwaak, etc.) is a small ethnic group, which has a population of approximately 3,274, dispersed in small fenced-in villages which are usually enclaves in communities of surrounding major ethnic groups like the Ibaloy and Ikalahan.
 The characteristic village enclosing fences are sometimes composed in part of the houses with the front entry facing inward.
 Pig sties are part of the residential architecture.
 The Iwak are found principally in the municipalities of Boyasyas and Kayapa, province of Nueva Vizcaya.
 The subgroups are: (1) Lallang ni I'Wak, (2) Ibomanggi, (3) Italiti, (4) Alagot, (5) Itangdalan, (6) Ialsas, (7) Iliaban, (8)Yumanggi, (9) Ayahas, and (10) Idangatan.

-They speak the Iwaak language, which is a Pangasinic language which makes it closely related to Pangasinense.
+They speak the Iwaak language, which is a Nuclear Southern Cordilleran language which makes it closely related to Ibaloi, Kalanguya, and Karao.

 Kalanguya

 The Kalanguya (also called Ikalahan) live in the Cordillera Administrative Region, but can also be found in Nueva Vizcaya, Nueva Ecija, and Pangasinan.
 As of 2020 their population is 116,882.
 They speak the Kalanguya language or "Kallahan", which was once the most spoken language in most parts of today's Benguet, Nueva Vizcaya, Ifugao, Mt.
 Province, and some parts of Nueva Ecija but is no longer due to ethnocentrism.
 The Kalanguya population in Nueva Vizcaya has also been identified in anthropological literature as "Ikal-lahan".
 Those who reside in Tinoc and Buguias call themselves Kalangoya.
 Those who reside in Nueva Vizcaya and Quirino call themselves Ikalahans.
 In the past this ethnolinguistic group was known as Kalanggutan, Keley'I, Mandek'ey, Yatukka, or Kalangoya.
-The Kalanguya are considered a subgroup of the Ifugao people.
+Initially thought by some researchers as a subgroup of the Ifugao people, extensive studies have now shown that the Kalanguya are distinct from the Ifugao.